When you’re launching a startup, building the right team is everything: 14% of startups fail due to not having the right people on board.

 Traditional hiring methods can’t help you with this.
 Even if you get a diverse set of candidates in the room, without data to support your hiring efforts, interviewer bias may still creep in.

 Yale University researchers found that both male and female scientists preferred to hire men – even when they received training about objective hiring.

 This likely isn’t due to overt prejudice but a lack of data support for decision-making, forcing hiring managers to lean on unconscious biases to narrow down candidates.

 Skills-based hiring gives you this missing data support.
-Skills testing offers a less biased means of shortlisting candidates and also gives interviewers a basis to challenge their own assumptions in interviews.
+Skills testing in startup hiring offers a less biased means of shortlisting candidates and also gives interviewers a basis to challenge their own assumptions in interviews.